Real Food, Mess-Free Fried Chicken

-Watch the Fried Chicken Video!
+Watch the Fried Chicken Video Tutorial!

 Making this video was extra fun because my oldest son joined me.
 Since it’s one of his favorite meals to make, it seemed appropriate.
 Also, watching kids eat is both hysterical and gross.
 Check out the video for proof (I swear we teach them table manners).

 Mess-Free Fried Chicken